 Wrapping presents, writing blogs, making promotional tweets and learning about informational e-news communication is not what I thought I would be doing this summer.
 This summer was different.
 This apprenticeship was different.

 Prior to working at Live Baltimore I have worked numerous internships where I never had the chance to experience an actual job of a working professional because I was doing tedious things including filing papers, organizing file cabinets and the general tidying of the offices where I had been working.

 I was able to experience new things while practicing to be a responsible professional.
 I made, wrapped and put bows around gifts for Birthday Bash, the organization’s largest annual event.
-I took a neighborhood tour around Barclay (which is located in the heart of the City) and visited a lot of the businesses including Terra Cafe, Flourish and Grind House Juice Bar.
-I can't wait to go back!
+I took a neighborhood tour around Barclay (which is located in the heart of the City) and visited a lot of businesses, including Terra Cafe, Flourish and Grind House Juice Bar, that I can’t wait to get back to!

 Daijah graduated in June from Baltimore City College and is headed to Delaware State University this fall.
 She hopes to study biology and early childhood education.
 Her experience at Live Baltimore was part of YouthWorks, a summer job program coordinated by the Mayor’s Office of Employment Development.

 - Get access to our Financial Incentives Tool.